jamesmh/coravel/README.md

 ### Handling Errors

-Since the queue is hooked into the scheduling mechanism, the `OnError()`extension method that corvel provides for your `IServiceCollection` will be used for your queued tasks.
+Since the queue is hooked into the scheduling mechanism, the `OnError()`extension method that corvel provides will be used for your queued tasks.

 Again, you may use proper error handling in your tasks too.